untoxa/gb-photo/README.md

     git clone https://github.com/untoxa/2bit-pxlr-studio-next

-Create an `GBDK_HOME` environment variable which targets to your GBDK-2020 folder in the Windows system settings, close and reopen Cygwin.
+Create a `GBDK_HOME` environment variable which targets to your GBDK-2020 folder in the Windows system settings, close and reopen Cygwin.

 Run make from the Cygwin terminal in the project folder containing the `Makefile`: